SCIInstitute/ShapeWorks/docs/deep-learning/data-augmentation.md

     Each time you use ShapeWorks and/or its Python packages, you must first activate its environment using the `conda activate shapeworks` command on the terminal.

-To use the `DataAugmentationUtils ` package, make sure you have the shapeworks conda environment activated and add the following import to your Python code.
+To use the `DataAugmentationUtils ` package, make sure you have the shapeworks conda environment is activated and add the following import to your Python code.

 ```python
 import DataAugmentationUtils